 The last thing I want to do is put you off but setting expectations at this stage will avoid nasty surprises later down the line.
 Most of the below ‘myths’ can be overcome with a bit of thought.

 - Playing drums WELL takes a LOT of practice.
-This one isn’t a myth – as with any instrument, to become good at it you’ve got to practice!
-Practice should be fun, not a chore though.
-Treating practice like a punishment is the perfect way to get your child to give up.
+This is very true but treating practice like a punishment is the perfect way to get your child to give up.

 Is my child too young to play drums?

 This is a tricky one.
-I remember wanting to play drums for as long as I can remember, probably since I was about 5.
-However I didn’t start playing until I was 11 and that was a good age to start.
-I knew my own mind well enough that I had a genuine passion for the instrument and it gave me a good 4 years of playing before school exams etc. took priority.
-The youngest I teach is 8 and that’s simply because I’m not set-up to teach younger students.
-Reaching the pedals on a full size kit can be problematic as can having the strength to actually use the pedals.
-If your child is under 8 years old and you think they’re particularly gifted I’d suggest taking them to a teacher who teaches young students and have some introductory lessons to see how they take to it.
-Visit your local drum shop and ask them for some contacts who may be able to help.
+I remember wanting to play drums for as long as I can remember.
+However I didn’t start playing properly until I was 11 – that was a good age to start.
+Reaching the pedals on a full size kit can be tricky for younger students.
+If your child is under 8 years old and you think they’re particularly gifted I’d suggest taking them to a teacher who specialises in teaching younger kids.

 What’s your view on childrens’ toy drum kits?

 Toy drum kits are generally a bad idea and can actually put the child off playing the instrument.
 The cheap kids’ drum kits you get from toy shops or <sigh> Amazon are far removed from the real thing and rarely survive a year before being demoted to landfill.

 Above everything else playing drums should be fun.
 As a parent the best thing you can do is to encourage your child and give them the best means within your budget to learn.
 Encourage practicing but don’t force it.